11.3. Managing Multiple-Standby Servers

 This section describes how streaming replication works with multiple standby servers.

-The primary server assigns the sync_priority and sync_state attributes to all managed standby servers, and treats each standby server according to its respective values.
-(The primary server assigns these values even if it manages just one standby server; this was not mentioned in the previous section.)
+The primary server assigns these attributes to all managed standby servers and treats each server according to these values.
+The primary performs this assignment even if it manages only one standby server.

 For example, in the following configuration, the priorities of standby1 and standby2 are 1 and 2, respectively.

-(Standby servers that are not listed in this parameter are in asynchronous mode and have a priority of 0.)
+synchronous_standby_names = 'standby1, standby2'Standby servers not listed in this parameter operate in asynchronous mode with a priority of 0.

-sync_state is the state of the standby server.
-The sync_state attribute indicates the state of the standby server.
-It can be one of the following values:
+The sync_state attribute indicates the current state of the standby server.
+It can be one of the following:

-• sync: The standby server is in synchronous mode and is the highest priority standby server that is currently working.
+- sync: The standby server is in synchronous mode and is the highest-priority standby server currently working.

-• potential: The standby server is in synchronous mode and is a lower priority standby server that is currently working.
-If the current sync standby server fails, this standby server will be promoted to sync state.
+- potential: The standby server is in synchronous mode and is a lower-priority standby server.
+If the current sync standby fails, this server is promoted to the sync state.

-• async: The standby server is in asynchronous mode.
-(It will never be in ‘sync’ or ‘potential’ mode.)
+- async: The standby server is in asynchronous mode.
+It never enters sync or potential states.

-• quorum: The standby servers are in quorum mode.
-See Section 11.3.2.1 for detail.
+- quorum: The standby servers operate in quorum mode.
+See Section 11.3.2.1 for details.

 testdb=# SELECT application_name AS host,